MuhtasimTanmoy/notebook/distributed/distributed systems.md

 - It is very useful in situations like bank transactions.
 Assume the following situation without the presence of NTP. - Suppose you carry out a transaction, where your computer reads the time at 2:30 PM while the server records it at 2:28 PM.
 - The server can crash very badly if it’s out of sync.

-- Google's spanner database uses GPS syncronized atomic clock
+- Google's Spanner database uses GPS-synchronized atomic clock

 - Netdate - update instantly ( A unix package)